denglab/tree_time_signal/README.md

 A rooted phylogenetic tree

 # Output
-Subtrees with strong time signals
+Subtrees with strong temporal signals

 # Parameters
 size indicates the minimum number of leaves within a internal node;